Phantas0s/garden/content/post/tweets-january-2021.md

 ## 2021-01-24

 The code you write is a first draft.
 At the beginning, your knowledge is limited.
 More you'll work for a given business domain, more your knowledge will grow.
 You need then to rewrite your drafts to include this updated knowledge.
-This is called refactoring.You can get your code right the first time, but it's very rare.
+This is called refactoring.

+You can get your code right the first time, but it's very rare.
 Don't let the analysis paralysis get you and write some code.
-You can always change it later.It doesn't mean that you should rush to write your code.
+You can always change it later.

+It doesn't mean that you should rush to write your code.
 Thinking about and preparing your design is important.
 You need to strike a balance.

 ## 2021-01-25

 Don't argue for too long.
 If you can't prove your point with solid data or good examples, write somewhere the discussion you had and wait to have these arguments.
 If you never find them, or if your worries never happen, you were probably wrong.

  The goal is not to be right or wrong anyway, it's to find the best solution.
 In that case there is no fight, no right or wrong, and you always move forward.

 ## 2021-01-26